Tips for library research

 Use our homepage DISCOVERY SEARCH to find books, but don't stop there!

-- Use CLUES to find books at Concordia Library, including both print and online books or chapters.
+- Use our Library Catalogue to find books at Concordia Library, including both print and online books or chapters.

 - Explore our ebooks by publisher.
 Try especially Oxford, Palgrave and Project MUSE for instance.

 - Try Worldcat to search libraries worldwide, and Other Library Catalogues to locate books at McGill or other Montreal libraries.